The Rolling Stones

 September 6th of that year brought the news that fans had been hoping for when the band announced a new twelve track album called "Hackney Diamonds" would be issued on October 20th.
 It was their first full album of original music since 2005's "A Bigger Bang", and the first since the death of drummer Charlie Watts.
 Shortly after that announcement, Mick Jagger was quoted as saying, "This won't be the last album.
 We are two-thirds through the next one."
 Selling over 77,000 units during its first week, "Hackney Diamonds" gave The Stones their 14th official UK number one album.
 On October 31st, The Stones were given a BRIT Billion Award to mark one billion career streams in the UK, as recorded by the Official Charts Company.
 They were also noted for being the longest-active artist to achieve that award.

-In support of "Hackney Diamonds", the Stones announced a sixteen city tour across North America starting April 28th, 2024 in New Orleans and wrapping up on July 17th in Santa Clara, California.
+In support of "Hackney Diamonds", the Stones announced a sixteen city tour across North America starting April 28th, 2024 in Houston, Texas and wrapping up on July 17th in Santa Clara, California.
 January 9th, 2024 brought the announcement that a new, live album called "The Rolling Stones Live at the Wiltern" would be released on March 8th.
 Recorded at the band's November 4th, 2002 set at The Wiltern Theatre in Los Angeles, the LP would be issued in DVD and two-CD, Blu-ray and two-CD, double CD and three-LP formats.
+Next came the October 22nd disclosure of "Welcome to Shepherd's Bush", a live album recorded on June 8th, 1999 at a rarities-packed concert at the 1,800 seat London venue of the same name.

 For more, be sure to read Gary James' interviews with